BytecodeAgency/Coding-Standards/README.md

 * DRY!
 Don't repeat yourself!
 Don't build long functions for everything, but try to use smaller more modular (functional programming like) functions, write your code in a functional, and modular way
 * Use a clear folder structure, more on this in the *Git* section of this file
 * Don't use "Yoda" conditions
+* Use camelCase and use single quotes (unless the language does not allow this)
 * Always indent using 4 spaces, in all files.
 If you are using tabs, set your code editor to convert tabs to 4 spaces
 * Lines should never exceed 150 characters (spaces included)
 * For single line comments, use `// comment`, for multi-line comments, use `/** * comment */` styled comments in a Javadoc styled way